jseashell/fast-food-omakase/README.md

 Omakase (Japanese: お任せ, Hepburn: *o-makase*) is a Japanese phrase, used when ordering sushi in restaurants, that means "I'll leave it up to you".

-This app is a personal scrapbook for your fast food creations.
+This app is a social networking scrapbook for your fast food creations.
 "Creations", what?
 Yes, creations.
 This app was born after the creation of the McSex.

 ![The McSex](assets/images/mcsex.png "McSex")